mikechambers/mikechambers.github.io/source/_posts/2005-06-14-flash-javascript-integration-kit-with-open-license.markdown

 *   [Source Tree][8]
 *   [Main Release Site][9]

-The main project site is hosted on the [osflash wiki][6], so anyone can add to the docs, samples, etc&#8230;
+The main project site is hosted on the [osflash wiki][6], so anyone can add to the docs, samples, etc...

 Anyways, expect a lot more info in the coming days and weeks.
 We have been getting [some bug submissions][10], and are planning on doing a new release soon.